soilwise-he/soilwise-ontology/docs/terminology.md

 ## NALT

 [National Agricultural thesaurus](https://lod.nal.usda.gov/nalt/en/) is an initiative of USDA, it is widely used due to its completeness and acurateness

+## AGRIS/CARIS
+[AGRIS/CARIS](https://www.fao.org/4/u1808e/U1808E01.htm#TopOfPage): SUBJECT CATEGORIES AND SCOPE DESCRIPTIONS

+In this Categorization Scheme, agriculture includes fisheries, forestry, food, nutrition and rural sociology.
+It comprises the production of plants and animals useful to man and the preparation and distribution of these products for man's use.

+**Issue: these terms are not directly referenceable**